-The hepatitis B virus DNA quantification, also known as the viral load test, is a blood test that measures the amount of hepatitis B virus DNA (viral load) in the blood of chronically infected patients.
-The blood is tested using a Polymerase Chain Reaction (PCR) technique.
-By itself, the viral load shouldn’t tell you all that much.
-The information gained from an HBV viral load test should only be considered in relation to other information like your e-antigen (HBeAg) status, liver enzymes (ALT/AST) test results, and inflammation levels.
-The viral load is usually measured in “international units per milliliter” (IU/mL), but in the past, it was measured in “copies per milliliter”(cp/ml).
+The hepatitis B virus DNA quantification, also known as the viral load test, is a blood test that measures the amount of hepatitis B virus DNA (viral load) in an infected person’s blood using a Polymerase Chain Reaction (PCR) technique.
+By itself, this hepatitis B test can provide insight into an individual's viral load, and when assessed in relation to other markers — such as a person’s e-antigen (HBeAg) status, liver enzymes (ALT/AST) test results, and inflammation levels — even more valuable information can be gained.

-Immune-Active/Immune-Clearance Phase: This stage is characterized by elevated or fluctuating levels of ALT, HBV viral loads typically greater than or equal to 20,000 IU/mL, and active liver inflammation.
-After some years in the immune-tolerant phase, most persons eventually develop HBeAg-positive chronic hepatitis, with elevated ALT levels and active liver inflammation that can be accompanied by liver fibrosis.
+- Immune-Active/Immune-Clearance Phase: This stage occurs when a person experiences elevated or fluctuating levels of ALT, HBV viral loads around 20,000 IU/mL or greater, and active liver inflammation.
+This typically occurs after a person is in the immune-tolerant phase.
+Individuals will eventually develop HBeAg-positive chronic hepatitis, which includes elevated ALT levels and active liver inflammation that can be accompanied by liver fibrosis.
 At some point, most individuals with HBeAg-positive chronic HBV will lose HBeAg and seroconvert spontaneously anti-HBe (antibody of HBeAg).
-These patients are typically candidates for treatment.

-Inactive Carrier State: Most people transition into the inactive hepatitis B phase, which is characterized by undetectable or low viral loads (less than 2,000 IU/mL) and improvement in liver inflammation and fibrosis.
-Adults in this phase will also typically have normal ALT levels and minimal inflammation.
-It is important, however, to confirm with your doctor that there is no evidence of advanced liver disease.
+- Inactive Carrier State: Eventually, most people will transition into the inactive hepatitis B phase, which is characterized by undetectable or low viral loads (less than 2,000 IU/mL) and improvements in liver inflammation and fibrosis.
+In this phase, adults will typically have normal ALT levels and minimal inflammation, but it is important that doctors are on alert for evidence of advanced liver disease.
 This phase may be lifelong, decades, or not long at all.
-Monitoring your diagnostic tests in this phase remains important for lifelong health.

-Reactivation Phase: People who are HbeAg negative may experience reactivation.
-ALT loads are elevated, HBV viral loads are above 2,000 IU/mL, and liver inflammation and fibrosis levels are moderate-to-severe.
+- Reactivation Phase: People who are HbeAg negative may experience reactivation, which occurs when ALT loads are elevated, HBV viral loads are above 2,000 IU/mL, and liver inflammation and fibrosis levels are moderate-to-severe.